chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ![How to solder this?](./media/audio-05.webp)
 **How to solder this?**

 I used a heat gun, hoping surface tension would do the work, but the heat began to damage the microphone's plastic casing.
-An attempt to heat the board from the bottom burned the PCB before the solder melted.
+An attempt to heat the board from the bottom nearly burned the PCB before the solder melted.
+There was a warning during the lecture that FR1 was a poor heat conductor so I should have avoided this in the first place.
 After many tries, I managed to get it positioned with no shorts between the pads, but I have yet to test if the microphone actually works.

 ![Damaged PCB](./media/audio-09.webp)
 **Heating up the PCB from the bottom resulted in damage**